geneshairzan/sampis-dashboard/README.md

 # Best bookmark management ever ! (?)

-this aplication still under continues developtment which will add more and more feature soon. (might contain bugs, in short 0_o )<br>
+this aplication still under continues developtment which will add more and more feature coming up soon. (might contain bugs, in short 0_o )<br>
 but yes, this is fully functional already. :) <br>
 installation ? you no need to install anything. <br>
-use it directly at [dashboard.genesha.dev](https://dashboard.genesha.dev)
+use it directly at [dashboard.genesha.dev](https://dashboard.genesha.dev){:target="\_blank"}

 leettss gooo... !!!